-Our anticipated pion contamination to the electron signal is expected to be no worse than 4% in any given bin based on the combined rejection factors in the Cherenkov and the preshower and shower counters.
-This is a small effect but still large enough to require a correction to the measured asymmetry and this requires good characterization of the pion contamination and the pion asymmetry.
+still large enough to require a correction to the measured asymmetry and this requires good characterization of the pion contamination and the pion asymmetry.
 A fraction of beam time will be dedicated to characterizing this effect.

 The charge symmetric background is about 15% at x=0.25, but decreases rapidly as x increases.
 This background is not expected to carry a significant asymmetry, but the dilution must be precisely determined to minimize the uncertainty on the final asymmetry.
-Dedicated measurements will be made with the solenoid magnet polarity reversed to measure the charge symmetric background.
-A detailed discussion of this background is available in the PAC proposal [34].
+Dedicated measurements will be made with the solenoid polarity reversed to measure the charge symmetric background.
+A detailed discussion of this background is available in the PAC.

-Based on the detailed projections in our PAC proposal [34], we estimate the size of the radiative corrections to be $\leq 5\%$, with the largest corrections occurring at the smallest x values.
-We estimate that these corrections will be understood with $\approx 10\%$ relative uncertainty, and so we assign a 0.5%-0.1% bin-to-bin systematic error.
-Combining all of the experimental uncertainties, along with the estimated model-dependent contributions, we obtain a 0.6-0.7% total systematic uncertainty across the entire x range.
+We estimate the size of the radiative corrections to be $\leq 5\%$, with the largest corrections occurring at the smallest x values.
+We understand these corrections well enough that we expect the uncertainty to be 10% of the correction and so assign a 0.5%-0.1% bin-to-bin systematic.
+Combining all of the experimental uncertainties, along with the